aws-samples/rds-postgres-upgrade/README.md

 # Automate PostgreSQL Version Upgrades on Amazon RDS

 Managing the lifecycle of your PostgreSQL database is essential for maintaining optimal performance, security, and feature access.
-Even with Amazon RDS for PostgreSQL simplifying operations, version upgrades remain a critical task for database administrators, especially in large-scale deployments.
-Manual upgrades can introduce challenges such as extended downtime and potential human errors, both of which can disrupt application stability.
+Even with Amazon RDS for PostgreSQL simplifying operations, version upgrades remain a critical task for database and devops engineers, especially in large-scale environments.
+Manual patching or upgrades can introduce challenges such as extended downtime and potential human errors, both of which can disrupt application stability.

 Automation can help address these challenges.
 By leveraging AWS Command Line Interface (CLI) commands within a Unix shell script, you can automate the upgrade process, including prerequisite checks and upgrading a single RDS instance.
 To scale this approach for multiple instances, a Unix wrapper script can loop through each RDS instance, executing the upgrade process simultaneously.

-Furthermore, you can integrate with AWS System Manager using RDS tag strategy to upgrade entire fleets of RDS instances across multiple environments — such as Development, Staging, and Production — in a consistent and automated manner.
+Furthermore, you can integrate with AWS System Manager using RDS tagging strategy to upgrade entire fleet of RDS instances across multiple environments — such as Development, Staging, and Production — in a consistent and automated manner.

-In this repository, we will guide you through setting up automation for pre-upgrade checks and upgrading one or more RDS instances.
+In this repository, we will guide you through setting up automation for pre-upgrade checks and upgrading one or more RDS PostgreSQL instances.

 <br>

 ## Features

-- Automate RDS PostgreSQL version upgrades on Amazon RDS
+- Automate Amazon RDS PostgreSQL version upgrades
 - Perform prerequisite checks before upgrading
 - Upgrade a single RDS instance
-- Scale the upgrade process to multiple RDS instances
+- Scale the upgrade process to multiple RDS PostgreSQL instances
 - Integrate with AWS System Manager for fleet-wide upgrades

 <br>